-Using Eclipse to write and debug the Java actions in your Mendix project is really easy.
-When the Mendix model is deployed, an Eclipse project file, classpath file and launch configuration are generated.
+You can use Eclipse to write and debug Java actions in your Mendix app.
+When the Mendix model is deployed, an Eclipse project file, classpath file, and launch configuration are generated.

 In Mendix, all text is saved in UTF-8 encoding.
-First make sure your source code is also saved in UTF-8.
-This can be done by going to the window menu and selecting preferences, then selecting UTF-8 as shown in the screenshot below.
+To make sure your source code is also saved in UTF-8, do the following:

 You should also have a Java Development Kit (JDK) installed and selected.

-Make sure you add a JDK and select it as the default in Eclipse.
+Make sure to add a JDK and select it as the default in Eclipse.

-To add a Mendix project to Eclipse, you can perform these steps:
+To add a Mendix app to Eclipse, do the following:

-- Use the option ‘select root directory’, browse to your Mendix project folder and click finish
+Use the option Select root directory, browse to your Mendix app folder and select Finish:

-After you have launched the application, you will see the M2EE admin console popup.
-This is the same console as you would normally see in the Mendix Desktop Modeler if you would run the project from there.
+After you have launched the application, the M2EE Admin Console will appear.
+This is the same console as you would normally see in Mendix Studio Pro, if you would run the application from there.
 You can stop your application by closing the console.